aistabci/abci-docs/en/docs/abci-datasets.md

 # ABCI Datasets

 ABCI Datasets is a catalog service of the datasets registered by ABCI users.
 The datasets are fully published or shared with limited users.
-You can access the service from [here](https://datasets.abci.ai).
+You can access the service from [ABCI Datasets](https://datasets.abci.ai).

 The registration procedure of your dataset is as follows.
 Your dataset should be stored on [ABCI Cloud Storage](abci-cloudstorage.md) or other storage services including non-ABCI services.
-In the former case, please publish your dataset by referencing [here](abci-cloudstorage/publishing-datasets.md).
+In the former case, please publish your dataset by referencing [Publishing Datasets](abci-cloudstorage/publishing-datasets.md).

 !!! note
     Before registering a dataset to the ABCI Datasets and publishing information of the dataset, please make sure if you have right to do so (e.g., You are an owner of the dataset).